Sergey0101010/InterviewQuestions/db.md

 ## What are advantages and disadvantages of sharding?
 - **Solve scalability issue**.
 With a single database server architecture any application experiences performance degradation, database sharding fixes all these issues by partitioning the dat across multiple machines
 - **High availability**.
-If something happens with one of the servers in shared architecture, then only specific shards will be down
+If something happens to one of the servers in shared architecture, then only specific shards will be down
 - **Speed up query response time**
 - **More write bandwidth**